yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 {% endhighlight %}

-(+) The `GigaSpace.writeMultiple` method can be used to write a batch of documents.
+{% plus %} The `GigaSpace.writeMultiple` method can be used to write a batch of documents.
-(!)
-Update semantics are the same as POJO, except **partial update** that is not currently supported.
+{% exclamation %} Update semantics are the same as POJO, except **partial update** that is not currently supported.
-(!)
-Use only alphanumeric characters (a-z, A-Z, 0-9) and the underscore ('_') to construct properties keys.
+{% exclamation %} Use only alphanumeric characters (a-z, A-Z, 0-9) and the underscore ('_') to construct properties keys.
 Other characters might have special behaviours in GigaSpaces (for example: the dot ('.') is used to distinguish nested paths).

 # Reading and Removing Documents